 On March 21 and 22, MTACC held a Peer Review Workshop made up of senior construction personnel from both the SAS Team and outside industry.
 The purpose was to compare the 9 contract plan against a 13 contract plan that had been developed in February and March 2008, and determine the optimum number of contracts to minimize both market risk and construction risk.
 Although the workshop presented a 9 or 10 package plan to MTACC's upper management, it was not accepted.
 Based on MTACC's recent experience on other projects, a further reduction in contract package size was requested as a means of increasing competition and addressing the market risks during the risk assessment process.
 The SAS Team agreed on a 12 contract packaging plan, which was approved by MTACC upper management and submitted to the FTA in July 2008.
 At the FTA's Quarterly Meeting held on August 12, 2008, MTACC accepted the action item to provide the FTA the benefits of breaking the scope into 12 contract packages [Ref: SAS-A13-0808].
-Completion of this action item is now anticipated in January 2009.
+Completion of this action item is now anticipated in February 2009.
+During November 2008, the PMOC learned that MTACC was re-evaluating the splitting of the 96th Street Station into three contract packages (2A, 2B, and 2C).
+Two packages (2A and 2B) were being considered.
+MTACC subsequently decided on two contracts for the 96th Street Station.

 The PMOC has expressed its concerns regarding the additional coordination required as more contractors are brought on board, the number of contractors who would be required to work in the limited space and the possibility of additional claims if work areas are not available for follow-on contractors when scheduled.
-During November 2008, the PMOC learned that MTACC is re-evaluating the splitting of the 96th Street Station into three contract packages (2A, 2B, and 2C).
-MTACC is leaning toward two packages (2A and 2B).
-The packaging plan will be evaluated as part of the PMOC's Risk Assessment which resumed in September 2008.
+Revision 3 Update 29 of the SAS Phase 1 Integrated Construction Schedule addresses the PMOC concerns in that additional hand-off float from contractor to contractor has been added.
+The packaging plan will be reevaluated as part of the PMOC's Risk Assessment.

 Property Acquisition and Real Estate: MTA Real Estate is handling all real estate matters related to the SAS project and is responsible for acquiring the real estate interests needed for the project.
 MTA's real estate acquisition process is addressed in the Real Estate Acquisition Management Plan (RAMP) and the SAS Relocation Plan.
 The FTA gave conditional approval of the RAMP (dated May 2007) on November 15, 2007.
 Of concern were the issues of Just Compensation and Fixtures.
 The MTA submitted the revised RAMP at the beginning of March 2008 and FTA approved it with the understanding that it would be revised to reflect minor clarifications noted in FTA's letter dated March 20, 2008.
 On April 16, 2008, MTA's SAS Relocation Plan was submitted for FTA review and approval.
 Section 3.3 of the plan addresses the loss of rent regulated apartments.
 On October 8, 2008, the MTA published the Housing of Last Resort Plan, which describes how MTA proposes to provide assistance to dislocated residential tenants of the SAS project beyond the threshold set in the Uniform Act.
 This plan is an amendment to section 3.3 of the Relocation Plan.
 FTA/PMOC completed its review and provided comments to MTA.
-On December 1, 2008, the MTA issued the final draft of the SAS Relocation Plan, which includes the Housing of Last Resort Plan (section 3.3), for FTA approval.
+On December 1, 2008, the MTA issued the final draft of the SAS

+Relocation Plan, which includes the Housing of Last Resort Plan (section 3.3), for FTA approval.
 On December 12, 2008, PMOC provided comments to the FTA on the final draft.
+FTA response to MTA is anticipated in February 2009.
 [Ref: SAS-A01-1007].